spacedogXYZ/common-cause-share/_posts/2020-11-03-make-sure-your-vote-counts-call-866-our-vote-for-assistane.md

 share_subhead: Use these sharing tools to spread the word
 share_text: "In most states, you can track your mail-in ballot’s status.
 In some states, if your ballot cannot be verified, you can provide more info so it can be counted.
-Check the rules/deadlines in your state.
 Have questions?
-Call your elections office or 866-OUR-VOTE. #protectourvote"
+Call your elections office or 866-OUR-VOTE.
+  #protectourvote"
 share_image: /assets/uploads/cureballots-fb-twtr-2-.png
 ---
 Did you know that most states allow you to track your mail-in ballot online to see if it was received, verified, and counted?